segunak/bsmp-charlotte/miscellaneous.md

 ## LinkedIn Groups to Join

 A LinkedIn group is an online community within the LinkedIn platform where members with shared interests, professions, or goals can connect, share insights, and engage in discussions.
-The following are some groups we thing are worth joining!
+The following are some groups we think are worth joining!

 * [Microsoft University Recruiting Team](https://www.linkedin.com/groups/12125564/){:target="_blank"}
 * [Microsoft BAM Summer Mentorship - Alumni Network](https://www.linkedin.com/groups/8970579/){:target="_blank"}